Entrepreneurship PG (9691.4)

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||Flexible||Mr Simon Hoy|

-Recommended Texts only (please note there is NO compulsory textbook required for this unit):
+Recommended Texts (please note there are no compulsory textbooks required for this unit):

-There is an eBook version of this text from UC Library as follows:
+There is also an eBook version of this text from UC Library as follows:

 Nielsen, S., Klyver, K., Evald, M. and Bager, T., 2017, Entrepreneurship in Theory & Practice: Paradoxes in Play. (online) 2nd ed.
 Edward Elgar Publishing.
 Available from: https://canberra.primo.exlibrisgroup.com/discovery/fulldisplaydocid=pq_ebook_centralEBC5267322&context=PC&vid=61ARL_CNB:61ARL_CNB&search_scope=MyInst_and_CI&tab=Everything&lang=en